rparrett/taipo/README.md

 - [Rust](https://www.rust-lang.org/tools/install)

-Bevy also has a few [dependencies](https://bevyengine.org/learn/book/getting-started/setup/) on windows and linux that you may need.
+Bevy also has a few [dependencies](https://bevyengine.org/learn/book/getting-started/setup/) on Windows and Linux that you may need.

 ### Build Taipo